Solvro/backend-cocktail-api/README.md

 ### Testing

-Basic tests are implemented.
+Basic tests will be implemented.
 To run them:
 ```
 node ace test
 ```